oVirt/ovirt-site/source/feature/migration-enhancements.html.md

 ## Engine Changes

-*   Listening to the stalling events from VDSM and apply the given policy
-*   In monitoring cycle of the host recalculate the max bandwidth
-*   The max migration bandwidth will be set per cluster
+*   The max migration bandwidth and max concurrent migrations will be set per cluster
+*   Engine will implement policies which will calculate the **convergenceSchedule** according to max bandwidth, max concurrent migrations and aggressiveness of the policy

 ### Policies

-The policy will be basically a function calculating the list of **downtimesList** (which will be common for all policies) and an end action and initial params specific for the policy.
+The policy will be basically a function calculating the:

+*   list of downtimes as reactions for stalling (which will be common for all policies)
+*   an end action (specific for policy)
+*   initial params (specific for policy)

 #### Downtime List

-The function calculating the downtimesList will take two (configurable) parameters - the **limit for max downtime** and a **limit for stalling** (e.g. how long can the VM be stalling).
-On stalling event, the policy will than calculate a new **downtimesList** using the same exponential function than is presented on VDSM today but with the minimal downtime taken from the memory which needs to be transferred and the current bandwidth (e.g. it will start from something realistic).
-On migration start (e.g. when no stalling happened yet since the migration is just starting), the same function as present today on VDSM will be used.
+The function calculating the list of downtime settings will take two (configurable) parameters - the **limit for max downtime** and a **limit for stalling** (e.g. how long can the VM be stalling).

 To be more specific, the function calculating downtimesList function looks like this: